 Consolidated Financial Statements

 By default, all financial statements are shown on a consolidated basis in the organization currency.
-For example when viewing the income statement, this statement is displayed at a consolidated level.
+For example, when viewing the income statement, the statement is displayed at a consolidated level.

 When viewing the transaction details, the line items will display the following information: